srstevenson/vim-picker/README.md

   mappings that best fit your workflow and don't conflict with your other plugins.

-nvim-picker uses Neovim's built-in terminal emulator and therefore does not support Vim.
+nvim-picker uses Neovim's embedded terminal emulator and therefore does not support Vim.

 ## Installation